-Today, we take a dive into the sub $100 category with a performance review of a takedown model — the adidas Harden Stepback.
+Today, we take a dive into the sub $100 category with a performance review of this year’s adidas James Harden takedown model — the adidas Harden Stepback.

 We start with Harden Vol. 3 style herringbone in the forefoot and a Vol. 4 style pattern at the heel section.
 I’d like to call this setup “business in the front, party in the back”, but the herringbone didn’t quite take care of business the way I would have liked.

 The adidas Harden Stepback does have some bite to it.
 However, it’s not always immediately present and packs dust up in those tight herringbone grooves a little too easily.
 I didn’t really notice any issues with the heel section, but for the forefoot, expect to wipe quite a bit if you want to maintain some level of consistency while playing.

 It seems for the Stepback’s traction to perform optimally, either the outsole or the floor needs to be in pristine condition – which is rare for the average consumer.
 On the plus side, I’ll give the Harden Stepback traction some credit for durability as there are hardly any signs of fraying over a month of ownership and testing.
 This would make these a solid option for those that play primarily outdoors — which is what the Stepback feels like they were intended for in the first place.

 For well under $100 you get full-length Bounce in the Harden Stepback — but it doesn’t quite feel like the Bounce you may expect.
 Like the Harden Vol. 4’s thin implementation of Lightstrike, the Bounce feels just as thin and low to the ground, which some may like, others may not.

 This firmer minimal setup may be a good thing for some as you get a ton of court feel without feeling like you’re busting directly through the soles and into the playing surface.
 But, there just isn’t going to be enough impact protection or rebound for some to feel comfortable in the shoe.